toolness/fancy-friday/README.md

 The microgame can also simply send the text message `win`, which is shorthand for `{type: 'end', score: 1}`.

+### Styling

+While there are no hard styling requirements for an embedded microgame, the top few pixels of its content will be obscured by the time bar that the metagame overlays atop it.
+The default height of this time bar is 8 pixels.

   [WarioWare]: http://en.wikipedia.org/wiki/Wario_%28franchise%29#WarioWare_series
   [sandbox]: http://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/